Bruce Rosenbaum: Design career

-Rosenbaum and his wife started ModVic (from Modern Victorian), a Victorian-home restoration company, in 2007.
+Rosenbaum and his wife started ModVic (short for Modern Victorian), a Victorian-home restoration company, in 2007.
 Combining original Victorian design with modern functionality, the couple completed one major project before the economy's downturn.
 They then refocused the business on integrating new technologies and appliances into restored period objects.
-Today, ModVic is a marketed as a steampunk art and design company, repurposing antiques and salvaged objects into useful residential and commercial items.

 Along with producing commissioned pieces for clients, Rosenbaum incorporates his design perspective into his family home in Sharon, Massachusetts, popularly known as the "Steampunk House".
-Their home is also noted as the only functional steampunk art home in the world, and has been featured on MTV's Extreme Cribs.
+Their home is also noted as the only functional steampunk art home in the world and has been featured on MTV's Extreme Cribs.

-Rosenbaum's projects include his personal computer workstation housed in a Victorian pump organ, a 6-foot mechanical whale for a hotel in Nantucket, Massachusetts, and a late 1800s bandsaw repurposed as a conference table and workstation.
+Rosenbaum's projects include a personal computer workstation housed in a Victorian pump organ, a 6-foot mechanical whale for a hotel in Nantucket, Massachusetts, and a late 1800s bandsaw repurposed as a conference table and workstation.

-Rosenbaum is also the Chairman of Sharon Historic Commission, Sharon, MA, and a Trustee of the Charles River Museum of Industry & Innovation, Waltham, Massachusetts.
+Rosenbaum is also the Chairman of The Sharon Historic Commission, Sharon, MA, and a Trustee of the Charles River Museum of Industry & Innovation, Waltham, Massachusetts.